Leadership structures and struggles (Part 1)

 The last major leadership structure is very rarely intentionally put in place.
 Almost no one would say that their church is run by the people.
 However, this model of leadership is often functioning even if people are unaware of it.
-While the elders may look like they are the ones who are leading, it is really the people of the congregation that are.
-If someone doesn’t like a certain program, or is upset with a paid pastor, they approach the elders and expect that their complaints be dealt with.
+While the elders may look as if they are the ones who are leading, it is really the people of the congregation who are leading.
+If someone doesn’t like a certain program, or is upset with a paid pastor, that person approaches the elders and expect that the elders deal with their complaints.
 It’s like going to a restaurant, not liking the seasoning on the burger, and then talking to the manager.
-Fix my problem, or I’m not doing business with you anymore.
+“Fix my problem, or I’m not doing business with you anymore.”
 The dangers in this model are abundant.
 People often want something that is not best for them.
-Leaders enable people to not have hard conversations for themselves.
-There ends up being no clear direction because everyone is pushing for their way.
+Leaders enable people to avoid having hard conversations by themselves.
+There ends up being no clear direction, because everyone is pushing for their own preferred way of doing ministry.

-Let’s take a look at two major solutions to this problem
+Let’s take a look at two major solutions to this problem in the next two articles.

 Previous